NicolasImagawa/diseases-income-pipeline/README.md

 The 1st DAG can trigger its subsequent and so on, making the end-to-end operation easier for the user.

 ## Data visualization
 There are many correlation analysis to be done with the pipeline results.
-For instance, one can see what states had the lowest consumption of fruits for 2021 and if these same places will have the highest diabetes cases per 100,000 people.
+For instance, one can see what states had the adults with the lowest fruits comsuption for 2021 and if these same places will have the highest diabetes cases per 100,000 people.
 ![image](https://github.com/user-attachments/assets/c2b99cc8-bbfe-4849-bf35-2aa4ab4f96a3)

 ![image](https://github.com/user-attachments/assets/549cf57f-e469-4c11-9523-f4dba605b7f2)